How Efficient Are Solar Cells

 At night and on cloudy days, solar panels produce less electricity.
 You will need a solar battery for these days.

 A solar battery stores excess power from the solar panels.
-The stored power can be used these days when the panels cannot or produce less power.
+The stored power can be used when the panels will not producing enough power.

 Age and condition of solar panels